-The following factors may raise a woman’s risk of developing a GTT:
+The following factors may raise a woman’s risk of developing GTD:

 Previous molar pregnancy.
-A previous molar pregnancy may increase the risk of developing a GTT.
+A previous molar pregnancy may increase the risk of developing another GTD.

 Nutrition/diet.
-Low levels of carotene and vitamin A in a person’s diet may be associated with a higher risk of molar pregnancy.
+Some studies have linked low levels of carotene and vitamin A in a person’s diet with a higher risk of molar pregnancy.

 Blood type.
 Specific blood types – blood type A or AB – may slightly increase the risk of GTD.

 Family history of molar pregnancy.
 There have been rare cases of women in the same family having 1 or more molar pregnancies.

 The only known way to avoid GTD is to avoid pregnancy.
 When making such family planning decisions, women should remember that GTD is rare.
 Women who have had a molar pregnancy in the past, or are worried about GTD for any reason, are encouraged to talk with their doctors about the future risk of GTD.